-

 234 Regent Street East, Observatory Ext., Johannesburg

-Core business offering: Trolley Scan manufactures and develops advanced radio frequency identification (RFID) and Internet of Things (IoT) systems for clients in 52 countries.
+Core business offering: Trolley Scan manufactures and develops advanced radio frequency identification (RFID) systems for clients in 52 countries.
+It also manufactures RFID radar systems for accurately measuring the location of multiple targets.

 Cowtrack